How to Declutter Before a Move: A Practical Guide for Oklahoma Homeowners

 Question 10What’s the financial reality of keeping things in storage?

-A 10×10 in Tulsa runs about $110/month.
-Three months is $330.
-A year is $1,320.
-If you’re storing a $200 item for a year, you’ve spent 6× its value.
-Run the math for everything in your storage unit.
+A 10×10 in Tulsa may run about $110 per month.
+Three months is $330, and a year is $1,320.
+If you’re storing a $200 item for a year, you’ve spent several times its value, so run the math for everything in your storage unit.

 Question 11Should I use storage when staging a home for sale?